PavithraVijaykumaar/WebScrapping-Autoline-API/README.md

 ## About Render

-Render cloud platform is used for deploying app in here, the datas scrapped from the website is deployed and API is generated for accessing and retrieving the data from the cloud.
-The render API also enables us to send requests for data retrieval and converting them into DataFrames and perform operations.
+The Render cloud platform is utilized to deploy the application.
+The scraped data from the website is deployed, and an API is generated to facilitate data access and retrieval from the cloud.
+With the Render API, we can send requests to retrieve the data and convert it into DataFrames for further operations.

      https://ford-autolist-api.onrender.com/data
 The above link is the API, generated for accessing the deployed data.